Emjayosee/20_React_Portfolio/README.md

 # Unit 20 React Homework: React Portfolio

-This is the repo for the Employee Directory assignment 19, due March 23, 2021.
+This is the repo for my Portfolio page in REACT, assignment 20, due March 24, 2021.

 Submitted: March xx, 2021, Michael O'Connor, 604 765-6061